CONNECT-platform/connect-platform/CONTRIBUTING.md

 # How to Contribute to CONNECT platform

-* the most important contribution you can make is integrating stuff into platform. take a look at [/platform/bind](/platform/bind)
+* the most important contribution you can make is integrating stuff into the platform. take a look at [this repo](https://github.com/CONNECT-platform/connect-platform-package-boilerplate) for easily developing integrations for **CONNECt platform**. if you want your integrations to appear in the main repo, create a pull-request to [this](https://github.com/CONNECT-platform/connect-repo).
-... that contains similar integrations. the idea of method of shipping integrations currently is to ship the most essential ... integrations within the core package and to ship other integrations in form of separate node packages.
-* also the code is still young, so take a look around and see what you can do.
+* also checkout the code itself, setup micro-services with it, give us feedback at any time by creating issues or do improvements on your own and create pull-requests.